hubtype/botonic/docs/docs/plugins/plugin-segment.md

 ## What Does This Plugin Do?

-This plugin uses **[Segment](https://segment.com/)** to clean, collect and control customer data.
-It helps you to monitor performance, define decision-making processes and identify customers' interests.
+This plugin uses [Segment](https://segment.com/) to clean, collect and control customer data.
+It helps monitor performance, define decision-making processes and identify customers' interests.

 ## Setup

 1. Run `npm install --save @botonic/plugin-segment` to install the plugin.
-2. Add it to the `src/docs/plugins.js` file:
+2. Add it to the `src/plugins.js` file:

-**src/docs/plugins.js**
+**src/plugins.js**

 ```javascript
 export const plugins = [